-The assigned a3 Liquid Resources score is positioned two notches below the a1 initial score, which reflects our consideration of asset encumbrance, level 3 fair-value and trading assets, intragroup restrictions, and the repayment of remaining TLTRO III funds.
+The assigned a3 Liquid Resources score is positioned one notch below the a2 initial score, which reflects our consideration of asset encumbrance, level 3 fair-value and trading assets, intragroup restrictions, and repayment of the remaining TLTRO III funds.
 This is partly offset by Helaba's over-collateralised cover pools, which the bank could use to source additional liquidity at short notice if required.
 Together with Helaba's diversified funding mix, the bank's ample liquidity reserves provide it with significant flexibility in a more adverse market environment, mitigating potential funding challenges.

 From our initial calculation of liquid banking assets, we deduct asset encumbrance, which mostly stems from Helaba's development bank pass-through loans, which represent collateral for its development bank funding that is passed on to the savings banks and to other banks, but also from collateral provided for repo transactions and for the bank's TLTRO III drawings.
-We also do not consider level 3 fair-value and trading assets as liquid because they are fair-valued on a mark-to-model basis and cannot easily be sold in times of market stress.
+We also do not consider level 3 fair-value and trading assets as liquid because they are fair-valued on a mark-to-model basis and cannot be sold easily in times of market stress.

 Conversely, additional liquidity could be generated at short notice through the issuance of retained covered bonds that can serve as collateral for additional central bank funding.
-As of 31 December 2023, Helaba reported an outstanding nominal volume of \leq 9.2 billion and \leq 20.7 billion for its mortgage and public sector covered bond programmes, respectively, against cover pool volumes of \leq 16.5 billion and \leq 32.2 billion.
-The resulting over-collateralisation of 80.0% and 55.5% provides Helaba with substantial leeway to generate additional liquidity through covered bond issuance if required.
+As of 30 June 2024, Helaba reported an outstanding nominal volume of €9.2 billion and €18.8 billion for its mortgage and public sector covered bond programmes, respectively, against cover pool volumes of €15.9 billion and €31.5 billion.
+The resulting over-collateralisation provides Helaba with substantial leeway to generate additional liquidity through covered bond issuance if required.